Libertarian Party of New Mexico: 2010s

 In 2016, the Libertarian presidential nominee, former New Mexico Governor Gary Johnson, received over 9% of the popular vote in the presidential election in New Mexico.
 By receiving over 5% of the popular vote in a statewide election Johnson gave the party major party status in New Mexico.

 In January 2018, Aubrey Dunn Jr., the New Mexico Commissioner of Public Lands, announced that he had switched his party affiliation from Republican to Libertarian.
 Dunn was the first statewide official in the United States to be a member of the Libertarian Party.

 During the 2018 gubernatorial election Bob Walsh filed to run as the party's gubernatorial nominee and Robin Dunn as the lieutenant gubernatorial nominee.
 However, both filed after the deadline forcing them to run as write-in candidates to appear on the general election ballot.
 In the primary both failed to receive enough write-in votes to appear on the general election ballot.
 The party maintained its major party status after receiving over 5% of the popular vote in the land commissioner and secretary of state elections.

 2020s

 The LPNM ran a gubernatorial candidate in the 2022 election, marking the first time in the party's history that it had a gubernatorial candidate appear on the ballot.

 On August 25, 2022, citing alleged interference by the Libertarian National Committee into state party affairs, the party terminated its affiliation with the national Libertarian Party.
-It affiliated with the Association of Liberty State Parties later that year.
+It affiliated with the Association of Liberty State Parties (later Liberal Party USA) later that year.

+In June 2026, the Libertarian National Committee obtained a preliminary injunction preventing the party from using the Libertarian Party name.
+The New Mexico party announced it would temporarily use the "LPNM" acronym as its name while it fought an ongoing trademark lawsuit from the national party, which had recognized the Free New Mexico Party as its New Mexico affiliate.
+The LPNM blamed the lawsuit for preventing it from running statewide candidates in 2026.